Tripping out with Shamans

 Some of our readers have experimented with Shamanism and mind-altering drugs.
-Many more are attracted by them.
-Others claim to have benefited from their use of ayahuasca and other hallucinogens.
+Many more have been tempted to.
+There are people claim to have benefited from taking ayahuasca.
 But we would say they benefited despite their drug-taking, not because of it.
 Other people have quite literally lost their minds and even their lives through their involvement in Shamanism and the hallucinogenic drugs associated with it.

 New Age Shamanism is the illegitimate child of Spiritualism which wrecked the lives of millions and did nothing to enlighten those involved with it.
 The present fad is far more dangerous because it involves the use of powerful, mind-altering drugs, especially among the jaded youth of the West in search of anything to fill the spiritual and emotional vacuum of their lives and solve their personal problems.

 We apologise to our regular readers for the dearth of humour in this particular conversation, which is inevitable given the seriousness of the subject Bombast and Flitterflop have chosen to investigate.

 FLITTERFLOP: "Shamanism is such an old religion—if not the oldest—and so many of my friends are raving about the amazing benefits of it that I really think it's time I went on one of these pukka Shaman retreats in Peru.
 You know, the secret places where the real Shamans are, not the low charlatans you get over here."

-BOMBAST (chuckling softly): "Well...you couldn't do better than sit at the feet of a high charlatan of Shamanism.
+BOMBAST (chuckling softly to himself): "Well...you couldn't do better than to sit at the holy feet of a high charlatan of Shamanism.
 At least then you'd stand half a chance of becoming a wise fool."

 FLITTERFLOP: "Are you saying my idea is half-baked?"